Acerola - A natural vitamin C for your health

 For centuries, the mysterious sea sickness scurvy took out entire ship crews until the cause was accidentally discovered in 1907: a pronounced vitamin C deficiency.
 In 1926, the Hungarian doctor and biochemist Albert Szent-Györgyi isolated vitamin C from various tissue and plant extracts, for which he was awarded the Nobel Prize in 1937.

-A short time later, other researchers managed to synthesize the biomolecule in the laboratory.
+A short time later, other researchers managed to synthesise the biomolecule in the laboratory.
 Thanks to the groundbreaking findings of the American chemist Linus Pauling, interest in vitamins grew, especially vitamin C. In addition to the production of synthetic ascorbic acid, some producers also rely on natural vitamins that are obtained from fruits.

 Research on secondary plant substances triggered a veritable boom in plant sources of vital substances.
 Due to its incredibly high vitamin C content, the fruit of the acerola tree quickly became the focus of health-conscious people.